 Emotional Uses: Calming and soothing action makes this of benefit for nervous tension and anxious states.
 Uplifting.
 Regenerating.
 Gives strength in times of emotional crisis.
 Steadies the conscious mind.
 Can ‘buck-up’ the ego when in a strange or unfamiliar situation.

 and a bit about the chemical constituents …

 Cedarwood contains many constituents.
 Among these are the sesquiterpenes, cedrene and terpene.
 Sesquiterpenes are antiseptic, antibacterial, anti-inflammatory, calming and slightly hypotensive and some may be analgesic, antispasmodic, anti-allergic and anti-oxidant.

 The essential oil also contains atlantone, a ketone.
 Ketones are calming and sedative, mucolytic (some ketones are expectorant), analgesic, digestive and encourage wound healing.

 Finally a mighty tree producing the wonderful therapeutic essential oil of cedarwood.

 Winter Wellness with Essential Oils Half-Day Workshop

-Discover how to safely support your immune system over the winter with essential oils.
+Discover how to safely support your immune system at any time of year, but especially over winter, with essential oils.